CohenArthur/fry/README.md

 # fry

 `fry` is a [STIR](https://github.com/cohenarthur/stir) interpreter written in Rust.
-Run it on an .stir file or use it as is in interactive mode
+Run it on a .stir file or use it as is in interactive mode

 # Features